 - 1. A theory of the self, in terms of which the system's behaviour, structure, or significance can be found coherent.
-There is no particular aspect of the self that needs to be made explicit by this theory: we will see examples ranging from almost content-free sets of names, to complex accounts of internal properties and external relations. - 2.
+There is no particular aspect of the self that needs to be made explicit by this theory; we will see examples ranging from almost content-free sets of names, to complex accounts of internal properties and external relations. - 2.
 An encoding of this theory within the system, so that representations or impressions formulated in its terms can play a causal role in guiding the behaviour of the system. - 3.
-A mechanism of connection that enables smooth shifting back and forth between direct thinking about, and acting in, the world, and detached reasoning about one's self and one's embedding situation.
-The only example we have seen so far is a mechanism that mediates between κ-ary representations of N-ary relations and K + 1-ary representations, as in the to-the-right-of case; more complex examples will emerge.
+A mechanism of appropriate causal connection that enables smooth shifting back and forth between direct thinking about, and acting in, the world, and detached reasoning about one's self and one's embedding circumstances.
+The only example we have seen so far is a mechanism that mediates between k-ary and k+1-ary representations of n-ary relations, as in the TO-THE-RIGHT-OF case; more complex examples will emerge.

-The first two alone aren't sufficient because they don't address the problem of causal connection.
-Thus the so-called 'meta-circular interpreters' of Lisp, as presented for example in [Steele & Sussman and 1978], meet the first two requirements, but there is no connection between them and the underlying system they are disconnected models of.
+The first two alone are not sufficient because they do not address the problem of causal connection.
+Thus the so-called "metacircular interpreters" of List, as presented for example in Steele & Sussman (1978), meet the first two requirements, but since there is no connection between such meta-circular interpreters and the underlying system they are disconnected models of, they fail to meet the third.
+As such, they fail to meet the criterion of being able to serve as appropriately causally connected self-reference.